chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

 	- Adjust Acquisition parameters or load settings...<br /> **```File -> Load settings```** .
     - Create or adjutst stimulus generation, on-line averaging (as necessary).

 ## Prepare participant

 - [ ] Offer bathroom break.
 - [ ] Explain preparation procedure.
 - [ ] Explain experiment.
-- [ ] Let participant read and sign ethics consent and screening questionaire.
+- [ ] Have participant read and sign ethics consent and screening questionaire.
 - [ ] Have participant remove metal objects, and do **a comprehensive check with both metal detectors**.
-Subject to change into scrubs if necessary (show subject to Changing Room and show scrubs sizes that are available).
+Participant to change into scrubs if necessary (show participant to Changing Room and show scrubs sizes that are available).

 !!! note "We are trying to reduce our laundry bill so only use scrubs if necessary e.g. metal in clothing."

 ## Attach electrodes